ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-1-1.md

-Chapter X: Explanation of the Book's Purpose
+Explanation of the Book's Purpose
 ============================================

 Introduction